amromeo/api_r2020/README.md

 There are multiple ways to access and interact with the course content, depending on whether you choose to proceed through the workshop using the cloud based RStudio or one on your own laptop.

 1. All the course content will be pre-loaded in the RStudio Cloud instance and is available for download as a .zip file.
+2. The coursebook will be emailed to participants ahead of the workshop.
-2. The content is available at our course github [repository](https://github.com/amromeo/api_r2020) and can be downloaded from there as well.
+3. After the workshop, the content will be available at our course github and can be downloaded from there as well.
-   * Note: As the course material will be periodically updated, please wait until the week prior to the conference to dowload the zip file

 ## A note on the mechanics and etiquette of the virtual workshop
 Please note that this is first virtual R workshop that our team is hosting, we are preparing extensively to ensure that the workshop is productive for you, however some technical challenges are to be expected
-* The workshop's platform will be Zoom Meeting.
-* Expect an email from API approximately prior to the workshop which will contain a link to the Zoom conference from which we will be hosting the workshop.
 * Please refrain from screen grabbing other user's information, recording the workshop, or otherwise disrupting the flow of the Zoom Meeting.
-* The workshop will be recorded in its entirety.
 * Microphones will be muted during workshop main sessions but during breakout exercises you will be asked to collaboratively interact with your colleagues and an instructor.
 We encourage you to activate your video for the workshop.

+## Prior to the worshop
+We will be holding an A/V and technical check for participants to make sure they are prepared for the workshop.
+This will take place on Wednesday July 15 at 1pm eastern time.
+Details to follow.

 ## The day of the workshop